Cipher suite: TLS 1.0–1.2 handshake

-This client starts the process by sending a clientHello message to the server that includes the version of TLS being used and a list of cipher suites in the order of the client's preference.
+This client starts the process by sending a clientHello message to the server that includes the version of TLS being used and a cipher suites list in the order of the client's preference.
 In response, the server sends a serverHello message that includes the chosen cipher suite and the session ID.
 Next the server sends a digital certificate to verify its identity to the client.
 The server may also request a client's digital certification if needed.

 If the client and server are not using pre-shared keys, the client then sends an encrypted message to the server that enables the client and the server to compute which secret key will be used during exchanges.

+If the prefer server cipher bit of serverHello message is set to true, the negotiated cipher suite is preferred on the cipher suites list of serverHello message; otherwise, the negotiated cipher suite is preferred on the cipher suites list of clientHello message.

 After successfully verifying the authentication of the server and, if needed, exchanging the secret key, the client sends a finished message to signal that it is done with the handshake process.
 After receiving this message, the server sends a finished message that confirms that the handshake is complete.
 Now the client and the server are in agreement on which cipher suite to use to communicate with each other.

 TLS 1.3 handshake

 If two machines are corresponding over TLS 1.3, they coordinate which cipher suite to use by using the TLS 1.3 Handshake Protocol.
 The handshake in TLS 1.3 was condensed to only one round trip compared to the two round trips required in previous versions of TLS/SSL.

 First the client sends a clientHello message to the server that contains a list of supported ciphers in order of the client's preference and makes a guess on what key algorithm is being used so that it can send a secret key to share if needed.

 By making a guess on what key algorithm that is being used it eliminates a round trip.
 After receiving the clientHello, the server sends a serverHello with its key, a certificate, the chosen cipher suite and the finished message.

+If the prefer server cipher bit of serverHello message is set to true, the negotiated cipher suite is preferred on the cipher suites list of serverHello message; otherwise, the negotiated cipher suite is preferred on the cipher suites list of clientHello message.

 After the client receives the server's finished message it now is coordinated with the server on which cipher suite to use.